papagander/papagander/README.md

 I'm a senior Computer Science student passionate about AI, algorithms, and systems programming.
 Currently working on Tower of Hanoi visualizations, chess engines, and backend tools.

-- 🎓 CS Student @ Augusta University
+- 🎓 CS Student @ Augusta University School of Computer and Cyber Sciences
 - 😎 Passionate about OCaml.
 Recursion go brrrrrrr
 - 👍 Good with Python.
 Better with types.
 - 🔧 Begrudgingly proficient in C# and SQL